Meet EPA Engineer Paul Lemieux, Ph.D.

 - Experimental and theoretical studies on the combustion of waste zirconium sponge in a rotary kiln simulator Exit

 If you were not a scientist, what do you think you would be doing?

 I would probably be a starving musician.
-I play guitar in three bands, a comedy rock band called Jehovah's Witness Protection Program, a Black Sabbath tribute band called Bloody Sabbath, and a ZZ Top tribute band called Tres Locos.
+When we’re not locked down due to COVID-19, I play guitar in three bands, a comedy rock band called Jehovah's Witness Protection Program, a Black Sabbath tribute band called Bloody Sabbath, and a ZZ Top tribute band called Tres Locos.
 It's more fun than a person should be allowed to have, but I'm glad to have my day job because I need to eat.

 Any advice for students considering a career in science?

 Be open-minded about what you study and with whom you work.
 I would have never thought that I would be doing what I'm doing now back when I was an undergraduate chemistry student or even a graduate student in chemical engineering.
 Be willing to broaden your experiences and work with people who aren't in your chosen field.
 It has been very rewarding for me as an engineer to work with EPA chemists, toxicologists and microbiologists.
 Also try hard to be aware of the things you don't know.
 You cannot possibly know everything about everything, and being aware of your own limitations is key in today's multidisciplinary research environment.

 Editor's Note: The opinions expressed herein are those of the researcher alone.
 EPA does not endorse the opinions or positions expressed.